ACA implementation Fund Project: The Colorado Exchange Navigator Program

 Survey community based organizations on their knowledge, capacity and interest in the Navigator program

 The Project Partners contracted with JVA Consulting (JVA) to develop a survey and related tools for this phase of the project.
 The survey was conducted on-line using Survey Monkey.
 CCHI sent the survey directly to over 100 organizations.
 Although the exact number of recipients is unknown (because recipients were encouraged to forward it to interested groups and relevant listservs), recipients/respondents included CCHI member organizations, Senior Health Insurance Program (SHIP) sites, counties, and medical assistance and presumptive eligibility/certified application assistance sites.
 Over the course of the survey, 137 responses were received from 109 different organizations.
 Here is the survey.

 The Project Partners also convened three roundtable discussions with representatives from organizations that had some level of interest in the Navigator program.
 The same individual, using a format and guide developed with the assistance of JVA, facilitated all three roundtables.
 Read the results of these three roundtables here “Community Based Organization Roundtable Discussions: Organizational Questions and Needs on Navigators.”

-Convene a series of community discussions to seek perspectives from likely Exchange users about support and Navigator needs
+Convene a series of community discussions to seek perspectives from likely Connect for Health Colorado users about support and Navigator needs

 Using a discussion guide developed with the assistance of JVA, CoPIRG Foundation convened 20 community meetings with groups of anywhere from 8 to 44 people over a two-month period (August and September 2012).
 The following questions were covered in the discussion groups: